 live in an apartment while you work toward getting a paid job.
 In Bridge Year, you'll live on campus and work in internships.

-Learn more about our 2 majors and curriculum »
+Learn more about our curriculum and career paths »

 Going to college is not just about classes and work, it's about expanding your group of friends and exploring a new area.
 Threshold students live together in 2 residence halls in the heart of campus in Cambridge, Massachusetts, a few miles from Boston.
 They plan social events for students in the program, and also participate in clubs and sports with our undergraduates.
 Live-in residence staff reinforce what you're learning in class, provide support, and help plan activities.